melissamonroe/VBA-Challenge/README.md

   - 2014 ![2014_screenshot](Images/2014_screenshot.png)

+- Use TickerProcessorAllWorksheets() to process the tickers on all the worksheets in the workbook.

-- Use the buttons to run the VBA script on the current active worksheet or run the VBA script against all the worksheets in the workbook.
+- Use TickerProcessor() to process the tickers on the current active worksheet.

+- Use ClearTickerSummary() to clear the summary tables on all of the worksheets in the workbook.

 ## Contents